-Whip out your apron, it’s time to perfect the Christmas ham this festive season.
+Whip out your aprons, it’s time to perfect Christmas ham this festive season!

-Don’t panic, but Christmas is less than two weeks away.
-In between last minute gift shopping, sourcing a turkey, buying the booze and cleaning the house, staying in the festive spirit can be tricky.
-Thankfully we’ve taken the stress out of cooking the perfect Christmas ham.
-Here are three of our favourite Christmas ham recipes for you to try this festive season!
+Don’t panic, but Christmas is almost two weeks away!
+In between last-minute gift shopping, sourcing a turkey, buying the booze and cleaning the house, staying in the festive spirit can be tricky.
+Thankfully, we’ve taken the stress out of cooking the perfect Christmas ham… Here are three of our favourite Christmas ham recipes for you to try this festive season!

 Darren Taylor’s Virginia Baked Leg of Ham with Pickled Cherries

-Multi-award-winning chef, restaurateur and culinary lecturer Darren Taylor has over 40 years experience in the food industry.
+Multi-award-winning chef, restaurateur and culinary lecturer Darren Taylor has over 40 years of experience in the food industry.
 In 2012 Taylor launched his own catering company, Darren Taylor Catering.
 It’s from this time that he’s gone from strength to strength, feeding groups as big as 1500 for work dinner parties and as intimate as 10 people for a bespoke dining experience.
 In the spirit of Christmas, Taylor has kindly shared his baked ham recipe.
 Enjoy!

 1 leg of Berkshire ham [approximate weight 5kg]